Master of Science

 b) Two letters of reference.

-Alternate Routes to Admission: In exceptional circumstances (see Admissions - Qualifications), individuals who do not meet formal academic requirements but who have significant life achievement may be considered for admission to the post-baccalaureate certificate program.
+Alternate Routes to Admission: In exceptional circumstances (see Admissions - Qualifications), individuals who do not meet formal academic requirements but who have significant life achievement may be considered for admission to the graduate certificate program.
 The candidate must provide the Information Security Program Director with evidence demonstrating the potential to successfully undertake this certificate program.
 Such candidates may also be required to participate in an in-person interview with the Program Director and be required to take additional courses to meet completion requirements.

 Students who successfully complete one of the graduate certificate programs, and who then apply to the other graduate certificate program within 5 years of completing the first certificate, will not be required to submit reference letters or transcripts.